Timothy Mastro, MD, DTM&HChief Science Officer and Director, Global Health, Population and Nutrition

 - Clinical trials design and implementation

-Dr. Timothy Mastro oversees FHI 360’s global research and technical work across a broad range of health, population and nutrition areas.
+In his role as FHI 360’s Director of Global Health, Population and Nutrition, Mastro oversees global research and technical work across a broad range of health, population and nutrition areas.
 Activities under his direction include global health research, global health programs, program sciences and technical support, nutrition and food security, contraceptive technology innovation and science facilitation.

-Prior to joining FHI 360 in 2008, Mastro served for 20 years in scientific leadership positions at the U.S. Centers for Disease Control and Prevention (CDC).
-His research and work in programs at the Division of HIV/AIDS Prevention and Global AIDS Program addressed the prevention and treatment of HIV, sexually transmitted infections and tuberculosis.
-From 1993 to 2000, he served in Bangkok as director of the CDC-Thai Ministry of Health HIV/AIDS Collaboration.
+Prior to joining FHI 360 in 2008, Mastro’s research and work in programs at the CDC’s Division of HIV/AIDS Prevention and Global AIDS Program addressed the prevention and treatment of HIV, sexually transmitted infections and tuberculosis.
+Mastro first joined CDC as an Epidemic Intelligence Service (EIS) officer.
+From 1993 to 2000, he served in Bangkok as director of the CDC-Thai Ministry of Public Health HIV/AIDS Collaboration.
+Mastro began his international public health career on the Thai-Cambodian border in 1983, where he served as a physician and medical coordinator of the United Nations Border Relief Operation through 1985.

 Mastro has a bachelor’s degree in biology from Colgate University and a Doctor of Medicine from Saint Louis University.
-He trained in internal medicine at New York City’s Metropolitan Hospital and the Mount Sinai School of Medicine.
-He studied at the London School of Hygiene and Tropical Medicine and received a Diploma in Tropical Medicine and Hygiene from the Royal College of Physicians of London.
+He trained in internal medicine at New York City’s Metropolitan Hospital and Mount Sinai School of Medicine.
+He studied at the London School of Hygiene & Tropical Medicine and received a Diploma in Tropical Medicine and Hygiene from the Royal College of Physicians of London.
 Mastro is board certified in internal medicine, a fellow of the American College of Physicians and a member of the American Epidemiological Society.
-He received numerous awards at CDC and is the author or co-author of more than 160 published articles and book chapters.
+He is also Adjunct Professor of Epidemiology in the Gillings School of Global Public Health, University of North Carolina at Chapel Hill.
+Mastro received numerous awards at CDC and is the author or co-author of more than 160 published articles and book chapters.

 Projects & Resources